 "It is from [our conscience] only that we learn the real littleness of ourselves, and of whatever relates to ourselves, and the natural misrepresentations of self–love can be corrected only by the eye of this impartial spectator.
 It is he who shows us the propriety of generosity and the deformity of injustice; the propriety of resigning the greatest interests of our own, for the yet greater interests of others, and the deformity of doing the smallest injury to another, in order to obtain the greatest benefit to ourselves." -- Adam Smith, TMS III.iii.

-My research agenda centers on the passions (or emotions) and their role in moral and political life, especially as they are understood in modern political thought broadly and the Scottish Enlightenment in particular.
+My research agenda centers on the passions and their role in moral and political life, especially as they are understood in modern political thought broadly and the Scottish Enlightenment in particular.
+I specialize in the moral, economic, and political thought of Adam Smith.
 As a political theorist, my work addresses these questions primarily through an analysis of Scottish Enlightenment and other eighteenth century texts, but I am broadly interested in their implications in American political behavior, social psychology, and experimental economics.
 I have also done extensive archival work with texts from the eighteenth century in order to better historically situate and inform my theory.

 A copy of my research statement is available upon request.